Steven Hassan

 Steven Alan Hassan (pronounced /hæsən/) is an American mental health professional and author who specializes in the area of cults.
-In the late 1970s, he participated in deprogramming in his early career, but since then has advocated non-coercive exit counseling.
+In his early career, in the late 1970s, he participated in deprogramming, but since then has advocated non-coercive exit counseling.

 Hassan has written four books on the subject of mind control and is often described in the media as an expert on mind control and cults.
 Hassan's view of undue influence in such groups is echoed by some scholars with backgrounds in psychology and psychiatry.
 Some researchers in the sociology of religion are critical of his application of mind-control theory to what they characterise as new religious movements (NRM).

 Hassan is a former member of the Unification Church.
 He founded Ex-Moon Inc. in 1979.
 In 1999, he founded the Freedom of Mind Resource Center.

 Early life and Unification Church

 Hassan was raised in a Jewish family in Queens, New York.
 At age 19, while pursuing a poetry degree at Queens College, Hassan was recruited into the Unification Church, and was a member for 2 1/2 years.

 Hassan was involved in recruiting, fundraising, and political campaigning for the Unification Church of the United States.
 He was "a former Unification Church high official" and "a national leader of CARP" (Collegiate Association for the Research of Principles, the Unification Church's campus organization).
 He described living in communal housing and sleeping less than four hours a night.
-He said that he believed Richard Nixon was an archangel and that, during the Watergate scandal, he and other members of the church engaged in prayer and fasting to "prove their loyalty to the president".
+He said that he believed President Richard Nixon was the Archangel and that, during the Watergate scandal, he and other members of the church engaged in prayer and fasting to "prove their loyalty to the president".
 He surrendered his bank account to the Unification Church, and quit college and his job to work for the organization.
 Hassan said that "he was ready to kill or die for" Sun Myung Moon.
 His membership in the church concerned and confused his family.

-In 1976, after working for two full days without sleep, Hassan fell asleep while driving, resulting in a serious automobile accident that required medical care.
+In 1976, after working for two full days without sleep, Hassan fell asleep while driving, resulting in a serious automobile crash that required medical care.
 Hassan's parents hired "deprogrammers" who seized him from his sister's home and took him to an apartment.
 After five days of isolation and intensive deprogramming, Hassan became convinced that he had been "brainwashed" by the church.
 Feeling shame at his gullibility and guilt for his recruitment of others, he decided to "dedicate his life to studying cults and developing strategies to help their members escape."
 Hassan returned to his Jewish faith after leaving the Unification Church.